Help available to tackle degraded land

-The program also supports landholders to understand the:
+The program also supports landholders to better understand the:

 - requirements of the reef protection regulations; and

-- associated minimum standards for grazing in catchments that flow into the Great Barrier Reef.
+- the associated minimum standards for grazing in catchments that flow into the Great Barrier Reef.

 The program is funded through the Queensland Government Reef Water Quality Program and is delivered by the Department of Agriculture and Fisheries (DAF), Burnett Mary Regional Group, Fitzroy Basin Association and NQ Dry Tropics.